noszczynski/scientific-calc-react-typescript/README.md

 [Live demo](http://localhost:3000)

 ## Overview
-It is a scientific calculator project based on the Google interface
+It is a scientific calculator project based on the Google interface.
+App includes full keyboard support and basic a11y accessibility options

 TODO
 - e2e tests
 - more opportunities for scientific operations
+- history

 The project consists of sub-folders:
 - src